-RE-ELECTION OF CLASS II DIRECTORS
+RE-ELECTION OF CLASS III DIRECTORS

-Our Board is currently comprised of nine members and divided into three classes, in accordance with Article IV, Section B of our Certificate of Incorporation.
-Only the terms of the three directors serving as Class II directors are scheduled to expire in 2013.
+Our Board is currently composed of nine members and divided into three classes, in accordance with Article IV, Section B of our Certificate of Incorporation.
+Only the terms of the three directors serving as Class III directors are scheduled to expire in 2014.
 The terms of other directors expire in subsequent years.

-On April 28, 2011, we and Total Energies Nouvelles Activités USA, SAS, formerly known as Total Gas & Power USA, SAS ("Total"), a subsidiary of Total S.A. ("Total S.A."), entered into a Tender Offer Agreement (the "Tender Offer Agreement").
+On April 28, 2011, we and Total Energies Nouvelles Activités USA, SAS, formerly known as Total Gas & Power USA, SAS ("Total"), a subsidiary of Total S.A."), entered into a Tender Offer Agreement (the "Tender Offer Agreement").
 Pursuant to the Tender Offer Agreement, on June 21, 2011, Total purchased in a cash tender offer approximately 60% of the outstanding shares of our former class A common stock and 60% of the outstanding shares of our former class B common stock (the "Tender Offer") at a price of \$23.25 per share for each class.
 In connection with the Tender Offer, we and Total entered into an Affiliation Agreement that governs the relationship between Total and us following the close of the Tender Offer (the "Affiliation Agreement").
-In accordance with the terms of the Affiliation Agreement, our Board had eleven members, composed of our Chief Executive Officer, four non-Total designated members of the Board, and six directors designated by Total.
-On the first anniversary of the consummation of the Tender Offer on June 21, 2012, the size of the Board was reduced to nine members and one non-Total designated director, W. Steve Albrecht, and one director designated by Total, Jean-Marc Otero del Val, resigned from the Board.
-If the Total Group's (as defined in the Affiliation Agreement.
+In accordance with the terms of the Affiliation Agreement, our Board had 11 members, composed of our Chief Executive Officer, four non-Total-designated members of the Board, and six directors designated by Total.
+On the first anniversary of the consummation of the Tender Offer (June 21, 2012), the size of the Board was reduced to nine members and one non-Total-designated director, W. Steve Albrecht, and one director designated by Total, Jean-Marc Otero del Val, resigned from the Board.
+If the Total Group's (as defined in the Affiliation Agreement) ownership percentage declines, the number of members of the Board that Total is entitled to designate will be reduced as set forth in the Affiliation Agreement.
 Ms. Betsy S. Atkins, a Class II director and an independent director, resigned from the Board effective August 31, 2012, and the Board appointed Catherine Lesjak as a new independent director to fill this vacancy, effective June 6, 2013.
-Mr. Otero del Val replaced Jérôme Schmitt, a Class I director, as a Total designated director effective April 30, 2013.
+Mr. Otero del Val replaced Jérôme Schmitt, a Class I director, as a Total-designated director effective April 30, 2013.

-The Board has considered and approved the nomination of Bernard Clement, Denis Giorno, and Catherine Lesjak, our current Class II directors, for reelection as directors at the Annual Meeting.
-Messrs.
-Clement and Giorno are Total designated directors whose initial appointments and nominations were recommended by Total.
-Ms. Lesjak is an independent director whose initial appointment was recommended by the third-party search firm of Russell Reynolds Associates.
-Russell Reynolds Associates was hired by the Board in January 2013 to assist the Board in identifying and evaluating candidates to fill the vacancy left by Ms. Atkins' resignation from the Board in August 2012.
-In this process, Russell Reynolds Associates identified and evaluated a number of director candidates, whose names were then submitted to our Nominating and Corporate Governance Committee for final evaluation.
-Ms. Lesjak's nomination for reelection has been recommended by our Nominating and Corporate Governance Committee.
+The Board has considered and approved the nomination of Thomas McDaniel, Humbert de Wendel and Thomas Werner, our current Class III directors, for re-election as directors at the Annual Meeting.
+Mr. de Wendel is a Total-designated director whose initial appointment and nomination was recommended by Total.
+Mr. McDaniel is an independent director.
+Mr. Werner is our President and CEO.
 Each nominee has consented to being named in this proxy statement and to serve if re-elected.
 Unless otherwise directed, the proxy holders will vote the proxies received by them for the three nominees named below.
 If any nominee is unable or declines to serve as a director at the time of the Annual Meeting, the proxies will be voted for any nominee who is designated by the present Board to fill the vacancy.
-It is not expected that any nominee will be unable or will decline to serve as a director.
-The Class II directors elected will hold office until the annual meeting of stockholders in 2016 or until their successors are elected.
+We do not expect that any nominee will be unable or will decline to serve as a director.
+The Class III directors elected will hold office until the annual meeting of stockholders in 2017 or until their successors are elected.